TBroz15/SuitcaseJS/README.md

 ### Compile through CLI

-This is an example on how to compile your pack through `npx`.
+This is an example on how to compile your pack.

 ```powershell
 sjs compile -i ./packs/ -o ./out.mcpack -c ./.suitcaserc